-We Are Tech Women: Why the Marketing Team Must be the Custodians of Consumer Privacy
+Why The Marketing Team Must Be The Custodians Of Consumer Privacy

 SHALLU BEHAR-SHEEHAN, CMO AT TRUATA DISCUSSES THE IMPORTANCE OF DATA PRIVACY TO CONSUMERS, ESPECIALLY WITH COVID-19

 Data privacy has never been a more important issue for consumers.
-The COVID – 19 pandemics has thrust the topic into the spotlight, with constant questions over track and trace practices, and confusion about collecting and storing citizen data.
+The COVID-19 pandemic has thrust the topic into the spotlight, with constant questions over track and trace practices, and confusion about collecting and storing citizen data.